MatrimCauthon88/Blockchain_Simulation/.ipynb_checkpoints/README-checkpoint.md

 ./geth --datadir node1 --unlock "paste address 1 here" --mine --rpc --allow-insecure-unlock

-Should look something like this
+Should look something like this:

 ./geth --datadir node1 --unlock "0x61AbAa7955ffd11aac8f8dE54F51531E4B42fAfD" --mine --rpc --allow-insecure-unlock

 Once this command is executed it will run and ask for the password.
 Enter the password you created earlier.

 Example:

 testnet0123

 It should then start mining and creating blocks.
 It will also create an enode.
 We need to copy this for node2.